RealBenjo/Steam-Login/README.md

 This is a simple Steam login and registration page (WHICH IS NOT USED FOR PHISHING).
-Currently, all of the JS is in the HTML files, not in a seperate file
+JS and CSS code are in their own separate files.

 languages used:
 HTML, CSS, JS